grove-mountain/hc-demos/vault/azure_secret_sprawl_webinar/readme.md

 Terraform is a cloud agnostic infrastructure provisioning tool.
 It has the ability to launch resources in all the major cloud providers using a common, easy-to-use language called HashiCorp Configuration Language (HCL).
 It also allows people to share re-useable code to easily launch environments for demos like this.

+If you're new to Terraform, please visit the following page to help you get setup: https://learn.hashicorp.com/terraform/getting-started/install.html

 This code will help you stand up resources in Azure for this demo.
 We highly encourage you to destroy the environment after running this demo.
 The code will allow you to easily recreate it later.